jostroff/Side-projects-during-college./README.md

 # Side-projects-during-college.
 These are my side projects.

-Done during high school and college.
+These were written during high school and college.

-Includes Ender's Game, other graphical games and tools.
+Includes Ender's Game, other graphical games and tools written in Java.

-Also an interactive online sketchboard written in HTML/CSS, Javascript, and C#.
+Also includes an interactive online sketchboard written in HTML/CSS, Javascript, and C#.